NYC restaurants located within a 5 minute walk of 18th Street Station | Ratings, Reviews & Maps

 Went with the original NY personal for a late lunch, absolutely delicious!
 Plenty of cheese c sweet, herby sauce, perfectly charred but chewy crust.
 A must have if you want to stop for a pie.
 And the 12in is the perfect personal pizza or a nice size for 2 to split!

-Hyden B - 9 months ago
+Hyden B - a year ago

 Le Zie Overall Rating 4.5 out of 5